CSC207-2022F-UofT/UofTinder/README.md

 - getUser_isCorrect: test that we can get the correct user without error.

 **Login Interactor**
-- tests to verify appropriate and correct inputs for email and password fields of the login user story.
+- tests to verify appropriate and correct inputs for email and password fields of the login user story

 **Chatting**
 - tests to ensure that users can send and receive chat messages from each other.